lablack576/MVVM-architecture/README.md

 In this example we're applying it to a web application created using React JS - Node JS - Express - postGreSQL, try it out !

-1. Create & connect to your postGreSQL database with utilisateurs table
+1. Create & connect to your postGreSQL database adding utilisateurs table

 2. Launch Express JS server using :